 To reduce damage to fragile artifacts while they were being screened, care was taken to remove them as soon as they were exposed rather than leaving them in the screen until all of the sediment was removed.
 Occasionally, rather than forcing all of the sediment through the screen, the small, resistant lumps were bagged up with the rest of the screen contents and were later water screened in the lab.
-This most frequently occurred with 1/8" screened samples.
+This most frequently occurred with $^{1}/{8}$ " screened samples.
 The screen contents were bagged by provenience and assigned a Field Sample (F.S.) number.
 The F.S. numbers were assigned sequentially as samples were collected.
 They serve as a redundant record of provenience information to guard against accidental loss of this important information.

-Excavation generally continued down until culturally "sterile" (absent, or very low artifact density) sediment was reached.
-In non-feature areas, this generally occurred around 70-85 cm below the surface datum.
+Portions of four features, two hearths, and two trash pits, were encountered in Excavation Block H. Features were excavated separately from the surrounding matrix and all feature fill was saved, thoroughly air-dried, and later processed by flotation.
 The specific methods used in feature excavation varied depending on the size and nature of the feature.
 In general, features were divided into two or more sections with parallel or perpendicular profile lines labeled A-A', B-B' etc. The resulting sections were labeled Area 1, Area 2 etc. Excavation within each feature Area proceeded by excavating with trowels, brushes and/or small plastic putty or paint knives.
 Within each Area, features were excavated in 5 cm levels, or, when possible, by stratigraphic levels referred to as Zones.
-Plan views of each 5 cm level and profiles were drawn and photographed with a digital camera.
+All depths are recorded as centimeters (cm) below datum (b.d.), which was arbitrarily selected to be the surface of the southwest corner of excavation unit 551N 488E.
+This is the same surface datum that was used for all depth measurements in Excavation Block H. Plan views of each 5 cm level and profiles were drawn and photographed with a digital camera.
 All feature fill was saved, the volume of fill was recorded in liters, and the material was bagged and assigned an F.S. number.
-The feature fill was thoroughly air-dried before being processed by flotation.